 HOW TO USE OUR DATABASE: To create a custom search, use the dropdown menus to select search filters.
 As you apply filters, other categories will start narrowing to reflect available options.
-To return to your custom search from a profile page, use your browser’s back arrow.
-To remove a single filter, click the purple “x” below the Search button.
-To start fresh, click “Clear All.”
+Click profiles to browse.
+To return to your custom search, use your browser’s back arrow.
 You can also search keywords using the search bar.
+Contact us if you’re an alum to make a profile!

 "A walk in the park with me is no walk in the park"